machineagency/jubilee/ACKNOWELDGEMENTS.md

 * J Steve White and Tony Akens of the [Railcore](https://railcore.org/) Project
   * for an incredibly well-documented BOM, an example of 3-point bed leveling firmware configs, a great example of community engagement, and openness in sharing and answering questions

+## Manufacturing and Supplier Acknowledgements
+* Matthew White at 713Maker
+  * for supporting the Jubilee builder community with custom machined parts and developing the original magnetic bed plate
+* Steve Wygant of SeeMeCNC
+  * for supporting the Jubilee builder community with a generous variety of Jubilee's laser-cut and machined parts.
+* Luke at Luke's Laboratory
+  * for kit-izing various elements of the project, making them cheaper for Jubilee builders
+* Rebecca and Jason of LDO Motors
+  * for supplying custom motor options for the toolchanger elastic lock design

 ## Grants and Donations
 Jubilee is made possible through monetary support and donations from